-We have collaborated with dozens of people around the world, in an open process, to co-design a global network of ODI ‘Nodes’.
+We have collaborated with dozens of people around the world in an open process to co-design a global network of ODI Nodes.

 Independent NGOs who are building national centres of excellence, working across public and private sectors, NGOs, educational institutions and other Nodes within the country.
 ODI USA and ODI Canada are currently in "beta" to reflect their startup status.

-- Communications Nodes amplify open data case studies from around the world and promote understanding.
+Amplify open data case studies from around the world and promote understanding.
 ODI Moscow, ODI Buenos Aires and ODI Gothenburg have joined at this level.

 Existing organisations (businesses, universities and NGOs) act as the hosts for city, regional and communications Nodes.